brikteknologier/seraph/README.md

 __Arguments__

-* server (default=`"http://localhost:7474"`) - Protocol and authority part of Neo4J REST URI.
+* options (default=`{ server: "http://localhost:7474", endpoint: "/db/data" }` - `server` is protocol and authority part of Neo4J REST API URI, and `endpoint` should be the path segment of the URI.
-* options (default=`{ server: "http://localhost:7474", endpoint: "/db/data" }` - `server` is protocol and authority part of Neo4J REST URI, and `endpoint` should be the path segment of the REST URI.
+* server (string) - Short form to specify server parameter only. `"http://localhorse:4747"` is equivalent to `{ server: "http://localhorse:4747" }`.

 ## Generic Operations